p/vcproj2cmake/README.txt

 capable SCM (or in fact, an integrated Tracker/Ticket environment [ALM]) to choose.
 While TFS is an awful lot better than VSS, it still has some painful shortcomings, among these:
+- non-cross-platform tool
+  --> inescapable dependency on non-performant Windows servers
+     --> filename case sensitivity issue (certain TFS 2008 API functions return *other* case insensitive results for *different* case sensitive input)
 - no three-way-merges via common base version, i.e. base-less merge http://jamesmckay.net/2011/01/baseless-merges-in-team-foundation-server-why/
 - no disconnected SCM operation (server connection required)
 - installation is a veritable PITA (e.g. due to multi-server setup for perfect spreading of Microsoft infrastructure lockin)
-- interfacing towards much more strongly cross-platform SCMs such as SVN or git is h*ll (SvnBridge project rates itself as "stable" - everything but as of 2012...
-[I'm working on getting this fixed];
+- interfacing towards much more strongly cross-platform SCMs such as SVN or git is h*ll:
+  - SvnBridge project rates itself as "stable" - everything but as of 2012...
+(I'm working on getting this fixed - with my public patch applied it's much improved now)
-  git-tfs is Windows-only, or Mono-tainted untested alternative use;
+  - git-tfs requires installation on a Windows server as well, or Mono-tainted untested alternative use
-  also, OpenTF hasn't seen a commit since 2008)
+  - also, OpenTF hasn't seen a commit since 2008

 For a very revealing discussion with lots of experienced SCM/ALM people, you may look at